 Unlike most of Vienna’s hiking trails, this one is linear, rather than circular.
 So you should choose either end as your start (or finish).

-The end nearest the city centre is next to the Margaretengürtel station (a stop on the U4 subway line that also passes through Schwedenplatz and Karlsplatz).
+The end nearest the city centre is next to the Margaretengürtel station (a stop on the U4 subway line that also passes through the central Schwedenplatz and Karlsplatz stations).